sibisai/CalendarGPT/CalendarAssistant/README.md

 The app uses OpenAI's API to parse natural language input into structured event data:

+### Single Event Creation
 - "Meeting with John tomorrow at 2pm"
 - "Lunch with Sarah on Friday from 12-1pm"
 - "Dentist appointment next Tuesday at 10am"
 - "Weekly team standup every Monday at 9am"

+### Multi-Event Modifications (New!)
+- "Clear all events on Friday"
+- "Copy today's schedule to tomorrow"
+- "Swap my morning and afternoon meetings"
+- "Move all meetings on Thursday to Friday"
+- "Change all events with John to online meetings"

+## Multi-Event Modification Types

+The app supports several types of multi-event modifications:

+### Swap
+Exchanges events between different time slots.
+For example:
+- "Swap my 9am and 2pm meetings"
+- "Switch Thursday's events with Friday's"

+### Clear
+Removes events from a specified time range.
+For example:
+- "Clear my schedule for tomorrow"
+- "Delete all meetings this Friday"

+### Copy
+Duplicates events from one time period to another.
+For example:
+- "Copy today's events to next Monday"
+- "Duplicate yesterday's schedule for tomorrow"

+### Custom
+Applies specific changes to multiple events.
+For example:
+- "Change all meetings with Sarah to online"
+- "Move all afternoon events 30 minutes later"

 ## Contributing